Skip links

 PARTICIPANT BENEFITS

-• Learning and development resources.
-A comprehensive curriculum with a blend of learning opportunities including online and in-person workshops, case studies, company visits and forum discussions.
+• Engage in accelerated learning opportunities including online and in-person workshops, case studies, company visits and forum discussions

-• Professional experience.
-Connect with other business units and collaborate on innovative projects relative to the company and industry.
+• Collaborate with other businesses on innovative projects tailored to your company and industry.

-• Be part of a global network of leading young professionals from some of the top companies across every continent.
+• Join a global network of talented young professionals from top companies across every continent.

 TIMELINE